lld18/Sierraleonertd/docs/source/06OSeMOSYSScenarios.rst

 6.6.
 Scenario 6
 +++++++++

 Scenario 5 assumes that the policy landscape remains the same as business-as-usual with regards to emissions target.
+This scenario includes the significant expansion of storage capacity with the addition of the Bumbuna II (Yiben) reservoir and 55 MW of capacity, as well as the expansion of the existing infrastructure at Bumbuna I with the addition of 50 MW at the original Bumbuna site.

 .. figure:: img/SL_Scen_6.png
    :align:   center